Huon’s Freshwater Improvement Programme (FIP)

 In July 2019, just months after commissioning, the facility saw the biggest hatchery-grown salmon in the southern hemisphere transferred to sea; average weight was in excess of 1 kilo.
 The implementation of a 1km underground fish-out pipe allows for smolt to be pumped from the nursery directly onto the wellboat for transfer to Huon’s marine leases.
 The fish-out pipe saved 478 truck movements in 2020 alone.

 Whale Point uses world-leading water recirculation technology that enables 98 per cent of the freshwater to be repeatedly treated and re-used.
-The remaining 2 per cent of water has the solids removed through a flocculation process which separates solid and liquid particles first through a belt filter and then centrifuge for inclusion into compost.
+The remaining 2 per cent of water has the solids removed through a flocculation process (which separates solid and liquid particles first through a belt filter and then centrifuge) and then turned into compost for land-spreading.

 Forest Home Hatchery